nataliaz87/nashville-covid-quaranteam/README.md

 ### COVID-19 Spread
 The spread of COVID-19 has been a concern since March 2020.
 In this project, you will explore COVID-19 in the Metropolitan Nashville area.
-This is a group project done by Drew Konig, Jessica Morrison, Mark Koivula and Natalia Zenchikhina.
+This is a group project done by Drew Konig, Jessica Morrison, Mark Koivula and Natalia Zemchikhina.

 #### Available Data
  - [hubNashville 311 Service Requests](https://data.nashville.gov/Public-Services/hubNashville-311-Service-Requests/7qhx-rexh): Violations of Covid related rules and regulations are contained in this dataset where `Request Type` is **COVID-19** and `Subrequest Type` is **COVID-19 Violations**